Nondeterministic Finite Transducers¶

 epsilon – [in] Epsilon to be used for concatenation (provided

-is true)use_epsilon – [in] Whether to concatenate over epsilon symbol.
+use_epsilonis true)use_epsilon – [in] Whether to concatenate over epsilon symbol.

 lhs_state_renaming – [out] Map mapping lhs states to result states.